Alfred the Great (film)

-Alfred the Great is a 1969 British epic film which portrays Alfred the Great's struggle to defend the Anglo-Saxon Kingdom of Wessex from a Danish Viking invasion in the 9th century.
+Alfred the Great is a 1969 British epic historical drama film directed by Clive Donner and starring David Hemmings, Michael York, Prunella Ransome and Colin Blakely.
+It was written by James R. Webb and Ken Taylor.
+The film portrays Alfred the Great's struggle to defend the Anglo-Saxon Kingdom of Wessex from a Danish Viking invasion in the 9th century.
 David Hemmings starred in the title role.

 Plot

-When the Vikings invade England, Alfred (David Hemmings) is about to take his priesthood vows.
-However, his brother, King Æthelred of Wessex (Alan Dobie), summons him to his aid and Alfred leaves for battle, where he appears to be a great tactician. Æthelred dies shortly after Alfred marries the Mercian princess Aelhswith (Prunella Ransome).
+When the Vikings invade England, Alfred is about to take his priesthood vows.
+However, his brother, King Æthelred of Wessex, summons him to his aid and Alfred leaves for battle, where he appears to be a great tactician. Æthelred dies shortly after Alfred marries the Mercian princess Aelhswith.
 Torn between following intellect or passion, Alfred at first refuses to succeed Æthelred and consummate his marriage, but is forced to accept kingship after the Danes attack again.

-Realising the weak position of Wessex, Alfred goes into negotiations with Guthrum (Michael York), the Danish Viking leader of the Kingdom of East Anglia.
+Realising the weak position of Wessex, Alfred goes into negotiations with Guthrum, the Danish Viking leader of the Kingdom of East Anglia.
 Aelhswith on the other hand agrees to become Guthrum's hostage and they start to develop feelings for each other.

 Alfred has difficulty acting like a king, calling for obedience and egalitarianism in the Medieval society of three estates, which the fighting nobility does not appreciate.
-The cleric Asser (Colin Blakely) warns him that he is too proud and, later, the Danes defeat Alfred.
+The cleric Asser warns him that he is too proud and, later, the Danes defeat Alfred.
 The latter is forced to retreat to the fens of Somerset.
 Roger's bandits, who take Alfred in, are more loyal to Alfred than his noblemen.

 The nobles, however, drop their regicide plans and support Alfred in the climactic Battle of Athelney.
-Roger (Ian McKellen) sees that Alfred will need help and as the battle rages he arrives with monks, old men and peasant women, armed with clubs and pitchforks.
+Roger sees that Alfred will need help and as the battle rages he arrives with monks, old men and peasant women, armed with clubs and pitchforks.
 Alfred defeats Guthrum, knocking him out, but decides to spare his life and forgives Aelhswith.